yugabyte/yugabyte-db/docs/content/v1.2/releases/_index.md

     weight: 2696
 ---

-Download Yugabyte DB using the table below and then follow the [Quick Start](../quick-start/) instructions to get started.
+Download YugabyteDB using the table below and then follow the [Quick Start](../quick-start/) instructions to get started.

 Release | Date | Binary | Docker Image Tag
 --------|------|-------------------------------|-----------------